U.S. Senate awaits House coronavirus bill, Schumer proposes $750 billion more in emergency spending

-WASHINGTON (Reuters) - Even as the U.S. Senate grappled over what to do with a wide-ranging coronavirus economic stimulus bill passed by the House of Representatives, Senate Democratic Leader Chuck Schumer on Monday urged an additional $750 billion to address the crisis.
+WASHINGTON (Reuters) - Even as the U.S. Senate grappled over what to do with a wide-ranging coronavirus economic stimulus bill passed by the House of Representatives, Senate Democratic leader Chuck Schumer on Monday urged an additional $750 billion to address the crisis.

 “We will need big, bold, urgent federal action to deal with this crisis,” Schumer said in a statement outlining a plan to fund a range of emergency operations, including boosting hospital capacity, expanding jobless benefits, delivering help to small businesses and funding childcare for healthcare workers.

-The proposal - which approaches the magnitude of the response to the 2008 financial crisis - comes as lawmakers argued over the fine points of the more modest multibillion-dollar coronavirus relief bill already passed by the Democratic-controlled House.
+The proposal - which approaches the magnitude of the response to the 2008 financial crisis - came as lawmakers argued over the fine points of the more modest multibillion-dollar coronavirus relief bill already passed by the Democratic-controlled House.

-At the opposite end of the political spectrum from Schumer, Republican Senator Tom Cotton of Arkansas also called for a more aggressive response to the outbreak, saying that tax breaks in the House-passed bill were not structured in a way to help employees of businesses that have to shut down.
+At the opposite end of the political spectrum from Schumer, Republican Senator Tom Cotton of Arkansas also called for a more aggressive response to the outbreak, saying tax breaks in the House-passed bill were not structured in a way to help employees of businesses that have to shut down.

 “The House bill doesn’t go far enough and it doesn’t go fast enough,” Cotton, a conservative, said in remarks on the Senate floor.